-To receive services under the CLF Program, participants must meet all of the following criteria:
+To receive services under the CLF Program, participants must meet all the following criteria:

 - 1. Be 18 years or older. - 2.
 Be a resident of San Francisco. - 3.
 Be willing and able to live in the community with appropriate supports. - 4.
-Have income of no more than 300% of federal poverty level for a single adult: \$38,280 plus savings/assets of no more than \$6,000 (excluding assets allowed under Medi-Cal).
-Reflects the 2020 Federal Poverty guideline of \$12,760 for individuals. - 5.
+Have income of no more than 300% of federal poverty level for a single adult, plus savings/assets of no more than \$130,000 (excluding assets allowed under Medi-Cal).
+For Purchase of Service only clients, the asset limit is \$6,000. - 5.
 Have a demonstrated need for a service and/or resource that will serve to prevent institutionalization or will enable community living. - 6.
 Be institutionalized or be deemed at assessment to be at imminent risk of being institutionalized.
-In order to be considered "at imminent risk", an individual must have, at a minimum, one of the following: - a.
+To be considered "at imminent risk of institutionalization," an individual must have, at a minimum, one of the following: - a.
 A functional impairment in a minimum of two Activities of Daily Living (ADL): eating, dressing, transfer, bathing, toileting, and grooming; or - b.
 A medical condition to the extent requiring the level of care that would be provided in a nursing facility; or - c.
-Inability to manage one's own affairs due to emotional and/or cognitive impairment; and a functional impairment in a minimum of 3 Instrumental Activities of Daily Living (IADL): taking medications, stair climbing, mobility, housework, laundry, shopping, meal preparation, transportation, telephone usage and money management.
+Be unable to manage one's own affairs due to emotional and/or cognitive impairment, evidenced by functional impairment in a minimum of 3 Instrumental Activities of Daily Living (IADLs): preparing meals, managing money, shopping for groceries or personal items, performing housework, using a telephone.